 - Make sure that you have the right tools.
 Customer service is about more than simply smiling and being friendly.
-In the digital world of 2018, businesses are expected to be able to resolve a large volume of customer issues across a variety of media and platforms.
-Unfortunately, 42% of service agents are unable to efficiently resolve customer issues, due to disconnected systems, outdated user interfaces, and multiple applications.
+In today’s digital world, businesses are expected to be able to resolve a large volume of customer issues across a variety of media and platforms.
+Unfortunately, 42% of service agents are unable to efficiently resolve customer issues, due to disconnected systems, out-dated user interfaces, and multiple applications.
 If you want to be able to give your customers a consistently positive experience, give your agents the tools they need.

 - Be willing to spend money to improve your customer service.
-Some business leaders recognize the value of improved customer service, but see the associated costs as prohibitively expensive.
+Some business leaders recognise the value of improved customer service, but see the associated costs as prohibitively expensive.
 On the other hand, 9 out of 10 customers say that they would pay extra to guarantee a better service.
-So, if cost is holding you back, let the clients pay the difference — everyone will be happier in the long run.
+So, if cost is holding you back, let the clients pay the difference—everyone will be happier in the long run.

-- Recognize the value of social media in customer service.
-As the saying goes, no person is an island — especially in the age of social media and online reviews.
+- Recognise the value of social media in customer service.
+As the saying goes, no person is an island—especially in the age of social media and online reviews.
 Now, when clients have negative customer service experiences, they can easily share their disappointment with the world, tarnishing your brand’s reputation in a way that a single, disgruntled customer never could have only a few decades ago.
-On the other hand, customers who are able to positively engage with organizations over social media spend roughly 20–40% more with the company in question.
+On the other hand, customers who are able to positively engage with organisations over social media spend roughly 20–40% more with the company in question.
 Give social media, and those who use it, the focus they deserve.

 - Listen to feedback.
-Consumers are the ones who are keeping your organization running — it only makes sense that you’d want to hear what they have to say.
+Consumers are the ones who are keeping your organisation running—it only makes sense that you’d want to hear what they have to say.
 Customer feedback, both positive and negative, is an invaluable resource.
 70% of companies that deliver the best-rated customer experience actively seek out and use customer feedback.

 - No news is not always good news.
 You may assume that an unhappy customer will bring their problems directly to your service agents, but the reality is much worse: 91% of unhappy customers who are non-complainers simply take their business elsewhere.
 This means that even if you aren’t receiving negative feedback, you might still be losing business as a result of bad customer service.
 Be proactive about locating the flaws in your customer service processes.